 - See wild bison, elk, bears, and wolves

-- Take a fun raft trip down the Gallatin River
+- Take a fun raft trip down the Yellowstone River

 We meet you after lunch on the first day of the trip in the hip mountain town of Bozeman, Montana.
 If you arrive the day before, we have suggestions on some great family activities here!
-After a fun introduction game we shuttle about an hour, following the Yellowstone River through the Paradise Valley to the tiny town of Pray, Montana, where our horses will be saddled up and waiting for all us buckaroos to explore the foothills.
-(If horse riding is not your thing, no worries – we will have an alternate hike planned instead).
-After our ride, we check into Chico Hot Springs Resort.
+After a fun introduction game we shuttle about 90 minutes, following the Yellowstone River through the Paradise Valley to the town of Gardiner, Montana, where we will don our rafting costumes for a fun and splashy river trip amongst canyon rock walls and snowcapped peaks.
+This is Class II/III whitewater, which means no experience is required and it is suitable for the entire family.
+After our float, we check into Chico Hot Springs Resort.
 This is sure to be your family’s favorite — it’s definitely one of ours!
 You adults were great enough to get the kids to Montana in one piece, so you get a fancy dinner in Chico’s fine-dining restaurant while our guides take your kids to the more casual Chico Grill and large outdoor pool, which is fed by natural hot springs.
 And if you want to soak in some hot water before bedtime, we heartily recommend it!

 We spend the better part of the day exploring the Old Faithful area and its geothermal wonders, and perhaps learn some new words such as geysers, fumaroles, and hotpots.
 Yellowstone possesses close to 60 percent of the world’s geysers and the Upper Geyser Basin is home to the largest numbers in the park.
 Within one square mile, there are at least 150 of these hydrothermal features!
 Naturally, we visit Old Faithful to see Yellowstone’s most famous attraction; the regular eruption will amaze even repeat visitors.
 Tonight, the adults will have dinner in the beautiful Lake Hotel, while the kids go the Fishing Bridge General Store (of course, there will be time for ice cream once again – who can resist a cone while skipping stones into Lake Yellowstone?).
 At dusk we will head back to Canyon, keeping on the lookout for wildlife like coyote, bear, wolves, raven, and bison and learn more about the incredible attributes of this place before our heads hit the pillows.

 This morning, we rise early to explore the Canyon area itself by foot before checking out of our lodge.
 The stunning Grand Canyon of the Yellowstone is nearly 20 miles long and has two impressive waterfalls that we can view up close from the brink!
-We then slowly make our way out the west entrance and say goodbye to the Park, enjoying a kitschy lunch on your own in West Yellowstone before traveling up the Gallatin Valley to our home for the night at Buck’s T-4 Lodge, a Big Sky icon.
-Yes, kids, there is a pool here and you’ll be able to connect to your electronic devices once again!
-Our final dinner together is a fun wagon ride and BBQ at a nearby ranch.
+We then slowly make our way out the west entrance and say goodbye to the Park, enjoying a kitschy lunch on your own in West Yellowstone before traveling up the Gallatin Valley to our home for the night at the 320 Guest Ranch, where our final dinner together is a fun wagon ride and BBQ.

 NIGHT 1 >> CHICO HOT SPRINGS / PRAY, MT